 We also have a home group meeting the third Tuesday of each month, meeting at members homes and enjoying outings.

-Several members enjoy walking together, usually at the end of the month.
+Several members enjoy walking together, usually on the last Friday morning of the month.

 We have a variety of talks, on a very wide range of subjects, some include practical activities, we also have outings to gardens, places of interest and theatre trips.